Inside gay.toronto

 Structure, safety, and staying power in a Toronto-based queer Discord server built for rhythm, not reaction

 What does it take for an online queer space to last?
+Not just exist, but stay useful over time.

 🌱 Why This Server Exists